History of Antarctica

 The history of Antarctica emerges from early Western theories of a vast continent, known as Terra Australis, believed to exist in the far south of the globe.
 The term Antarctic, referring to the opposite of the Arctic Circle, was coined by Marinus of Tyre in the 2nd century AD.

 The rounding of the Cape of Good Hope and Cape Horn in the 15th and 16th centuries proved that Terra Australis Incognita ("Unknown Southern Land"), if it existed, was a continent in its own right.
 In 1773, James Cook and his crew crossed the Antarctic Circle for the first time.
 Although he discovered new islands, he did not sight the continent itself.
 It is believed that he came as close as 240 km (150 mi) from the mainland.

-On 28 January 1820, a Russian expedition led by Fabian Gottlieb von Bellingshausen and Mikhail Lazarev reached 69° 21′ south latitude, 2° 15′ west longitude, and on 2 February, 66° 25′ south latitude, 1° 11′ west longitude, at both of which positions he was stopped by the pack.
-He then steered eastward, and on 17 February reached 69° 6′ south latitude, and on the 19th, 68° 5′ south latitude, 16° 37′ east longitude.
-Later, he reached 66° 53′ south latitude, 40° 56′ east longitude, where he thought land must be near, on account of the numbers of birds.
-Ten months later an American sealer, Nathaniel Palmer, became the first to sight Antarctica on 17 November 1820.
-The first landing was most likely just over a year later when English-born American Captain John Davis, a sealer, set foot on the ice.
+Exploration of the region began after William Smith accidentally discovered the South Shetland Islands on 19 February 1819.
+The following summer, at the turn of 1819 and 1820, the far south was visited by several ships, mainly sealers, but also by Edward Bransfield, a representative of the British Empire, and the First Russian Antarctic Expedition, which is credited with the earliest, albeit unconscious, sighting of the continent.
+The search for new seal colonies led to the discovery of several more areas of land, but it was only the data collected by three national expeditions led by Charles Wilkes, Jules Dumont d'Urville and James Clark Ross in 1840 that confirmed the existence of the continent.
+In the twenty years following Ross' return, there was a general lull internationally in Antarctic exploration.

-Several expeditions attempted to reach the South Pole in the early 20th century, during the "Heroic Age of Antarctic Exploration".
-Many resulted in injury and death.
-Norwegian Roald Amundsen finally reached the Pole on 14 December 1911, following a dramatic race with the Briton Robert Falcon Scott.
+The exploration of Antarctica was resumed in the 1870s, and subsequent expeditions gradually moved from being commercial-scientific to being characteristic of the heroic age.
+The culmination of this era is considered to be the race to the South Pole achieved by Roald Amundsen and Robert Falcon Scott, which ended with Amundsen's conquest of the pole on 14 December 1911 and the death of Scott's group on the way back.
+The Shackleton-Rowett expedition, which ended in 1922, is considered the last expedition of the Heroic Age, after which exploration became increasingly technology-based.
+In the 1950s, the most famous permanent bases were built, such as Mawson, McMurdo, Amundsen-Scott and Mirny.